Rih/ip-address-handler-test/README.md

 # What is the runtime complexity of each function?
 # How does your code work?
 # What other approaches did you decide not to pursue?
+R: Using a heap sorted by máx frequency in root
 # How would you test this?